 For the valentine with an all-natural sweet tooth

 If your sweetheart is cutting down on processed sugar but has always loved getting candy on Valentine’s Day, this raw honeycomb splits the difference.
 It’s entirely edible and can be enjoyed with cheese, on yogurt or ice cream, or just straight out of the box.

 For the valentine who just wants chocolate

-For the valentine who likes to pop bottles
+For the valentine who has a green thumb

 For the wellness-obsessed valentine

-For the valentine who loves breakfast in bed
+For the valentine who wants breakfast in bed

-Make fresh Belgian waffles in the morning with this highly reviewed waffle iron.
+Make fresh Belgian waffles in the morning with this well-reviewed waffle iron.